Skip to main content

 FDA-Approved Indications

-KEYTRUDA is a prescription medicine used to treat a kind of bladder cancer called urothelial carcinoma.
+KEYTRUDA is a prescription medicine used to treat a kind of bladder cancer called urothelial cancer.
 KEYTRUDA may be used alone when your cancer has not spread to nearby tissue in the bladder, but is at high-risk for spreading (high-risk, non-muscle invasive bladder cancer [NMIBC]) and when your tumor is a type called “carcinoma in situ” (CIS), and you have tried treatment with Bacillus Calmette-Guerin (BCG) and it did not work, and you are not able to or have decided not to have surgery to remove your bladder.

 Important Safety Information